ajlkn/jquery.poptrox/README.md

 (Advanced) Uses a callback function to figure out the caption, where `a` is a jQuery object pointing to the anchor tag.

- - Poptrox is is actually using a delegate event handler on the container.
+ - Poptrox is actually using a delegate event handler on the container.
 That means, that even dynamically created gallery entries will be handled properly.
  (*entries added dynamically are not preloaded automatically.*)